3mdeb/news-and-ideas/blog/content/post/2020-09-03-trenchboot-multiboot2-support.md

 * [Landing Zone](https://github.com/3mdeb/landing-zone/tree/headers_redesign)
 * Linux kernel - TBD

+All binaries (except for GRUB2) can be found [here](https://boot.3mdeb.com/tb/mb2/).
+Initramfs with busybox, `tpm2_pcrread` and `cbmem` modified as [described below](#obtaining-drtm-event-log) is also available there.
+You can save these files on disk or run them directly from iPXE.

 #### iPXE

 For the iPXE bootloader, most of the image loading commands are actually aliases